HomeDirectoriesWhat is NAP in Business Listings?

 Department or division listings within larger companies create internal NAP conflicts.
 When “ABC Company – Sales Department” and “ABC Company – Service Department” have different phone numbers but the same address, citation sites struggle to understand the relationship.

-Seasonal businesses face the challenge of maintaining NAP consistency when they’re closed part of the year.
+Seasonal businesses have to maintain NAP consistency when they’re closed part of the year.
 Do you remove listings during off-season?
 Keep them active?
-The answer: keep them active but update your hours and possibly add seasonal messaging.
+Keep them active, but update your hours and maybe add seasonal messaging.

 Key Insight: NAP inconsistencies compound over time.
 A small error today becomes a massive problem in two years when it’s been replicated across hundreds of citation sites through data aggregators.

 Data aggregators are both blessing and curse.
 Services like Neustar Localeze, Factual, and Acxiom distribute business information to hundreds of directories.
-Get your NAP wrong with them, and that error multiplies exponentially.
+Get your NAP wrong with them, and that error multiplies fast.

 Employee-created listings are a hidden NAP killer.
 Your enthusiastic marketing intern creates listings on 20 new directories but uses slightly different information on each.
 Six months later, you’re dealing with the fallout.